 As buying Singapore commercial properties remains a wise choice, buyers have two options to choose from.
-Either buy the property in an individual’s name, or incorporate a private limited company – a vehicle which is then used to buy the commercial real estate.
+Either buy the property in an individual’s name or incorporate a private limited company – a vehicle that is then used to buy the commercial real estate.

 Going by the benefits that a corporate entity enjoys in holding a commercial estate, it’s definitely advisable to go for the latter.
 Below, we detail the reasons for doing so.